How do I make a complaint?

 • Documentation that supports your complaint;

-• A copy of the public body's or organization's response (if there was one); and
+• A copy of the public body's or organization's response (if there was one).

 • A copy of your original request for records;